Weroansa

 Book I of The Lost Colony Chronicles

 America, 1591.
-With her colony doomed by an enemy sworn to revenge, Eleanor Dare takes a bold leap of faith to save her people, be they lost to England, forever.
+With her colony doomed, Eleanor takes a bold leap of faith to save her people, be they lost to England, forever.

 Upcoming novel based on the true events as recorded by John White and Eleanor Dare.